 - A. Any type of inappropriate physical or sexual conduct with a student or any other conduct that violates the board's policies regarding student welfare, the educational environment, or conduct toward current or former students.
 Inappropriate physical conduct includes hugging, kissing, or being "overly touchy" with students without any legitimate educational or professional purpose; - B. Showing intimate or unduly revealing photos to a student or asking a student to provide intimate or unduly revealing photos, taking inappropriate photographs of a student, or taking an inordinate number of photographs of a student; - C. Any kind of flirtatious or sexual communications with a student; - D. Singling out a particular student or students for personal attention and friendship beyond the professional staff/student relationship.
-This includes, but is not limited to, favoring one or more students with special privileges, allowing them to remain in the classroom during non-class times, unilaterally removing a student from another class or activity, or engaging in "peer like" behavior with one or more students; - E. Providing alcohol, drugs, or tobacco to students or failing to report their use of these substances; - F. For non-guidance/counseling staff, allowing or encouraging students to confide their personal or family problems and/or relationships.
-If a student initiates such discussions, staff members shall refer the student to appropriate guidance/counseling staff.
-In either case, staff involvement should be limited to a direct connection to the student's school performance; - G. Sending students on personal errands unrelated to any educational purpose; - H. Banter, allusions, jokes, or innuendos of a sexual nature with students; - I. Commenting on a student's appearance in a flirtatious or sexual nature, or if the comments have no educational value; - J. Disclosing personal, sexual, family, or employment concerns or other private matters to one or more students; - K. Addressing students or permitting students to address staff members or volunteers with personalized terms of endearment, pet names, or otherwise in an overly familiar manner; - L. Maintaining personal contact (including "friending" or "following") a student on any social networking application or device: - M. Sending phone, email, text, instant messenger, or other forms of written or electronic communication to students when the communication is unrelated to schoolwork or other legitimate school business.
+This includes, but is not limited to, favoring one or more students with special privileges, allowing them to remain in the classroom during non-class times, unilaterally removing a student from another class or activity, or engaging in "peer like" behavior with one or more students; - E. Providing alcohol, drugs, or tobacco to students or failing to report their use of these substances;

+- F. Sending phone, email, text, instant messenger, or other forms of written or electronic communication to students when the communication is unrelated to schoolwork or other legitimate school business.
 If staff members have educational or legitimate school business to conduct with students, they should use only district-approved applications to text or call.
 Communications that are one-way and sent to the entire class may be sent directly to students through one of these applications.
 If any communication is directed to a small group of students or an individual student, staff shall include a parent/guardian unless doing so would jeopardize the safety, health or welfare of the student.
-Staff members should use school email addresses and the contact information on file for the student and parent/guardian from the district student information system and not personally collected contact information, except in an emergency situation; - N. Exchanging or providing personal gifts, cards, or letters with an individual student; - O. Socializing or spending time with students (including but not limited to activities such as going out for beverages, meals or movies, shopping, traveling and recreational activities) outside of school-sponsored events, except as participants in organized community activities; - P. Giving a student a ride alone in a vehicle in a non-emergency situation or failing to timely report that occurrence; - Q. Providing a student with information or views about other students or staff members without a legitimate professional purpose; - R. Asking a student to keep a secret or not to disclose any inappropriate communications or conduct; - S. Unnecessarily invading a student's privacy, (e.g., walking in on the student in the bathroom or a hotel room on a field trip); - T. Being alone with an individual student out of the view of others; and/or

-U. Any home visits unless other adults are present, the student(s) are invited for an activity related to school, and the student's parent/guardian and an administrator are informed and have consented.
+Staff members should use school email addresses and the contact information on file for the student and parent/guardian from the district student information system and not personally collected contact information, except in an emergency situation; - G. Exchanging or providing personal gifts, cards, or letters with an individual student; - H. Socializing or spending time with students (including but not limited to activities such as going out for beverages, meals or movies, shopping, traveling and recreational activities) outside of school- sponsored events, except as participants in organized community activities; - I. Giving a student a ride alone in a vehicle in a non-emergency situation or failing to timely report that occurrence; - J. Providing a student with information or views about other students or staff members without a legitimate professional purpose; - K. Asking a student to keep a secret or not to disclose any inappropriate communications or conduct; - L. Unnecessarily invading a student's privacy, (e.g., walking in on the student in the bathroom or a hotel room on a field trip); - M. Being alone with an individual student out of the view of others; and/or - N. Any home visits unless other adults are present, the student(s) are invited for an activity related to school, and the student's parent/guardian and an administrator are informed and have consented.